ANFTechTeam/ANFAutoAlerts/README.md

 # Installation
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FANFTechTeam%2FANFAutoAlerts%2Fmaster%2Fanfautoalerts.json)

 1. Click the button above to deploy this Logic App to Azure.
-Complete the four fields:
+Complete the following fields:

 	* Resource group *, this is where the Logic App will live
 	* Location *, this is the region where your Logic App will be deployed